Chronic, Subtle, Systemic Inflammation

 Homo sapiens is also amazingly good at balancing the energy budget

-Human also keep our high total cost of activity surprisingly consistent over time.
+We keep our total cost of activity surprisingly consistent over time.
 If we exercise more, our clever biology starts to actually cut back on other metabolic expenses — so we don’t burn as much extra fuel as we expect.

 This does not mean that the exercise is futile!
 Despite some hype to contrary (doubling down on the idea that “you cannot outrun your diet”), exercise is still a valuable part of any weight loss plan, for instance.